ChandraNarreddy/sillyproxy/README.md

 # SillyProxy

-SillyProxy is an advanced SNI (Server Name Indication) based TLS terminator for secure proxying connections to multiple domains.
+SillyProxy is an advanced SNI (Server Name Indication) based reverse proxy for terminating and proxying HTTPS connections to multiple domains.

 * SNI based TLS termination
 * Favors ECDSA over RSA by default.
 ECDSA is in orders of magnitude cheaper than RSA.